Macro Evals for Agentic Systems¶

 Macro evaluation aggregates per-trace findings across a corpus of agent runs to surface recurring behavior patterns that single-trace evals cannot expose.

-Macro evaluation is the population-level layer above per-call and per-trace evals: it asks which kinds of problems repeat, where they concentrate, and which part of the workflow to inspect first — questions a single trace cannot answer because the signal is statistical, not local (OpenAI Cookbook, 2026).
-It earns its keep only when trace volume, per-trace finding quality, and across-run structure align; below those conditions it substitutes a heavy unsupervised pipeline for what a sorted frequency table would surface.
+Macro evaluation is the population-level layer above per-call and per-trace evals: it asks which problems repeat, where they concentrate, and which part of the workflow to inspect first — questions a single trace cannot answer because the signal is statistical, not local (OpenAI Cookbook, 2026).
+Below the conditions where it earns its keep, it substitutes a heavy unsupervised pipeline for what a sorted frequency table would surface.

 When This Layer Applies¶